Pennsylvania Department of Health

 Initial comments:

-Based on an Abbreviated Survey in response to five Complaints completed on February 29, 2024, it was determined that Fairview Nursing and Rehabilitation Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations as they relate to the Health portion of the survey process.
+Based on an abbreviated survey in response to two complaints, completed on October 29, 2025, it was determined that Fairview Nursing and Rehabilitation Center was not in compliance with the 28 Pa Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations related to the health portion of the survey process.

 Plan of Correction: